TristanJumeaux/SearchDiscogs/README.md

 After doing so, you will in your shell the sellers that you could deal with !

-_**To get your developer token, go to the developer settings of your account on the Discogs website._
+_**To get your developer token, go to the developer settings of your account on the Discogs website._<br/>
-_**\nTo get reference, go to a discogs page and look at the top right.
+_**To get reference, go to a discogs page and look at the top right.
 You'll find something like r23456.
 Just keep the numbers!
 For example, [here](https://www.discogs.com/fr/Miles-Davis-Kind-Of-Blue/release/8359573) the ref is 8359573._
 # To Do

 There are still many things to do !